RichardSimmons/receipt-processor-challenge/README.md

 ## Overview

 The Receipt Processor is a simple web service that processes receipts and calculates points based on specific rules.
-It utilizes FastAPI for building the API and Docker for containerization, allowing for easy deployment and scalability.
+It utilizes FastAPI for building the API and Docker for containerization.

 ### Key Features
 - **User Authentication**: Secure endpoints using OAuth2 password flow.